To make an impact on Global Wellness Day, start with a cohort your organization can effectively engage with—your people.

 Once you’ve figured out the lay of the land, talk to everyone at your company about what they want and need in a wellness program.
 Crafting a program around what employees want as well as what they need is key for ensuring that they’ll actually use the program.

-As with any other workplace policy, the best wellness programs have input from all key stakeholders.
+As with any other healthy workplace policy, the best employee wellness programs have input from all key stakeholders.
 Make sure you talk to multiple people from different departments to get a good idea of what will work.

 3. Make a plan that fits